Neustadt, Westerwaldkreis: Location

-The community lies in the Westerwald between Siegen and Limburg an der Lahn.
-Through the community flows the Große Nister.
+The municipality lies in the Westerwald between Siegen and Limburg an der Lahn.
+Through the municipality flows the Große Nister.
 Neustadt belongs to the Verbandsgemeinde of Rennerod, a kind of collective municipality.
 Its seat is in the like-named town.

 Neighbouring communities

 Neustadt is surrounded by the communities of Niederroßbach in the north, Emmerichenhain in the east, Hellenhahn-Schellenberg in the south and Höhn in the west.

 History

 In 1384, Neustadt/Westerwald had its first documentary mention.

 Religion

 Roughly 82% of the population is Catholic with the other 18% following either another or no faith.

 Politics

-Community council
+municipality council

 The council is made up of 12 council members who were elected in a majority vote in a municipal election on 13 June 2004.

 Coat of arms

-The wavy bend sinister in the community's arms stands for its location on the Große Nister.
+The wavy bend sinister in the municipality's arms stands for its location on the Große Nister.
 The black eagle in gold – the Imperial eagle – symbolizes today's rural area of Forstwiese, which was once an Imperial forest.
 The waterwheel stands for the two former mills at Neustadt, which did grinding for the Neustadt-Hellenhahn-Schellenberg milling region.
-The tinctures gold and blue are Nassau's (golden lion in blue) and refer to the community's former territorial allegiance.
+The tinctures gold and blue are Nassau's (golden lion in blue) and refer to the municipality's former territorial allegiance.